Quotes from figures who have shaped our country

 “America has seen tough times before.
 We’ve always known how to get through them.
 And we’ve always believed our best days are ahead of us.
 I believe that still.
 But we must rise to the occasion, as we always have; change what must be changed, and make the future better than the past.” – Senator John McCain, June 3, 2008

-“Man’s capacity for justice makes democracy possible, but man’s inclination to injustice makes democracy necessary.” – Reinhold Niebuhr in Democracy, Secularism and Christianity, 1953
+“Man’s capacity for justice makes democracy possible, but man’s inclination to injustice makes democracy necessary.” – Reinhold Niebuhr, Democracy, Secularism and Christianity, 1953

 “If the society today allows wrongs to go unchallenged, the impression is created that those wrongs have the approval of the majority.” – U.S. Congresswoman Barbara Jordan